IBM-Cloud/docs/services/IoT/feature_overview.md

 The {{site.data.keyword.iot_full}} is built on the following key areas:

   1. Connect - Connect devices and develop applications.
-  2. Information Management - Store and review device data and integrate your {{site.data.keyword.iot_short_notm}} with other services.
+  2. Information Management - Store, normalize, transform, and review device data and integrate your {{site.data.keyword.iot_short_notm}} with other services.
   3. Analytics - Visualize real-time device data by using the {{site.data.keyword.iot_short_notm}} dashboard.
   4. Risk Management - Configure secure connectivity and architecture with access control for users and applications.